 The couple’s happiness is shattered by the arrival of Psyche’s jealous sisters.
 Psyche missed her sisters terribly and begged her husband to let them visit her.
 Eros allowed the visit, and at first, the family reunion was a happy occasion.
 Soon, however, the sisters became jealous of Psyche’s life in the heavenly palace of Eros.

 To sabotage the relationship, Psyche’s jealous sisters convinced Psyche that she was married to a hideous monster.
-They persuaded the princess to betray her promise to Eros, and to look upon him when he was sleeping, and kill him.
+They persuaded the princess to betray her promise to Eros and look upon him when he was sleeping, and kill him.

 Eros and Lost Love

 In the process of looking at her slumbering husband, Psyche had pricked herself with one of Eros’ arrows causing her to fall even more in love with him than she already was.
-Abandoned Psyche wanders the earth looking for her lost love, Eros, but never finds him.
+Abandoned Psyche wandered the earth looking for her lost love, Eros, but never found him.

-Left with no choice, Psyche approaches Aphrodite for help.
-Aphrodite shows the heartbroken princess no mercy and only agrees to help her if she completes are series of trials.
+Left with no choice, Psyche approached Aphrodite for help.
+Aphrodite showed the heartbroken princess no mercy and only agreed to help her if she completed the series of trials.

-Together they had a daughter, Hedone or Voluptas, ancient Greek for bliss.
+Together they had a daughter, Hedone (ancient Greek for bliss).
 As a goddess.
 Psyche represented the human soul as her name is the ancient Greek word for soul or spirit.
 Psyche was portrayed in ancient mosaics as having butterfly wings, as Psyche also means butterfly or animating force.

 Eros and Psyche is a myth that has inspired many sculptures.
 The pair were a favorite subject for ancient Greek and Roman sculptures.

 Eros and Dionysus